 Factors that may increase your chance of tension pneumothorax include: Penetrating or blunt force trauma to the chestHaving a medical or surgical procedureMechanical ventilationSmoking

 Pneumothorax may cause: Sudden, sharp pain in the chest that becomes worse during coughing or taking deep breathsAcute shortness of breathCoughMild feverFatigueTightness in the chestRapid heartbeatBluish color of the skin due to a lack of oxygenFlaring of the nostrils

 anxiety, stress, and tension

-Your doctor will also need images of your chest cavity, including your heart and lung.
-Images may be taken with: Chest x-rayCT scanUltrasound
+Images of your chest cavity, including your heart and lungs, will need to be taken.
+This can be done with: Chest x-rayCT scanUltrasound

 You may also need treatment for health conditions that are causing the pneumothorax.